badlogic/basis-template/README.md

 The included template will only have access to the variables `var1` and `anotherVar`.

-Finally, if you only want to include the macros of another template, you can do it like this:
+If you only want to include the macros of another template, you can do it like this:

 ```
 {{include "path/to/template.bt" as someName}}